lidofinance/lido-improvement-proposals/LIPS/lip-35.md

   /// @notice Returns the per-module withdrawal credentials with the module's type prefix applied.
   /// @return 0x01... for legacy (`0x01`) modules, 0x02... for new (`0x02`) modules.
   function getStakingModuleWithdrawalCredentials(uint256 _stakingModuleId) external view returns (bytes32);

-  /// @notice Returns whether the staking module exists and is in the `Active` status, i.e. eligible to receive deposits. function canDeposit(uint256 _stakingModuleId) external view returns (bool);

   /// @notice Returns the staking module's active validators balance used for rewards distribution.
   /// @dev For `0x01` modules this is derived from on-chain accounting; for `0x02` modules it is the module's